marceloboeira/certifications/solutions-architect-associate/topics/12_ROUTE53.md

 * Simple Routing - Rotates values randomly (multiple IP addresses)
 * Weighted Routing - Split the traffic by resolving DNS (e.g.: 10% IP: 1, 90% IP: 2) (you can associate health-checa)
-* Latency-based Routing - Routes to the lowest latency to the client (user)
+* Latency-based Routing - Routes to the lowest latency to the client (user) (based on AWS regions)
-* Failover Routing -
+* Failover Routing - Active passive setup (e.g.: if A fails rollout to B)
 * Geolocation Routing -
 * Geoproximity Routing -
 * MultiValue Routing